-2. Crazy Pedros
+2. Crazy Pedro’s

 3. Bunny Jackson’s

-If that wasn’t all, there’s also free-flowing house lager, frozen cocktails and flavoured Lambrini on the menu, too, so you can be sure you won’t be parched while taking on the challenge.
+If that wasn’t enough, there’s also free-flowing house lager, frozen cocktails and flavoured Lambrini on the menu, too, so you can be sure you won’t be parched while taking on the challenge.
 Bunny Jackson’s is not taking bookings, so you can simply just turn up and request a table on the day.

 5. Foundry Project

 Back with their sun-soaked outdoor terrace, Foundry Project – self-described as the ‘Happiest Place In Manchester‘ – is offering bottomless brunches and lunches out in the great outdoors, with a diverse menu available to suit everyone’s palate.
 From eggs benny and avo to pizza and loaded brunch fries – there are some great dishes to choose from, with plenty of free-flowing drinks to accompany.
-Book a table here.

-One of Manchester’s most popular brunch spots has reopened its outdoor seating for the summer – just in time for this week’s heatwave.
+One of Manchester’s most popular brunch spots has opened its outdoor seating for the summer at all three of its locations – just in time for our hottest weather yet.
 Serving coffees, teas and more, Federal is the perfect place to wind down on a Saturday morning with a proper good brunch – with acai bowls, sourdough, french toast, steak and eggs and so much more to choose from.
 The cafe bar also serves some great cocktails, too, so if you’re really feeling in the weekend mood, they’ve got your back.

 8. Pot Kettle Black

-Pot Kettle Black has opened a fantastic outdoor terrace on St Anne’s Square, serving up fresh coffees, eggy bread, breakfast sandwiches, stuffed croissants and stacked pancakes.
-The location allows guests to enjoy the hustle and bustle of that particular part of the city, which sees plenty of shoppers passing by in the day, with some beautiful architecture to take in while you’re there.
+Pot Kettle Black has a fantastic terrace in Barton Arcade, providing a unique outdoor-indoor space, serving up fresh coffees, eggy bread, breakfast sandwiches, stuffed croissants and stacked pancakes.
+The location allows guests to enjoy the hustle and bustle of St Anne’s Square from the comfort of the arcade, which sees plenty of shoppers passing by in the day, with some beautiful architecture to take in while you’re there.